daveKoala/blog/_posts/2025-04-07-rag-at-scale-is-hard-what-startups-get-wrong.md

 - **Explain your answers.** Grounding, citations, document previews—whatever builds trust.

-\_ **Treat prompts as evolving code.** They’re part of the system, not a magic incantation.
+- **Treat prompts as evolving code.** They’re part of the system, not a magic incantation.

-- **Don’t offer “upload anything.”** Guide your users to what works well first.
+- **Don’t offer "upload anything".** Guide your users to what works well first.

 ## Closing Thought